HUE MANATEE’S QUEST

 So can you”

-With these words, our gentle hero Hue Manatee introduces himself to us and a new friend, the somewhat cynical but endearing musician, Flickati Cricket, who has witnessed Hue’s close call with a boat propeller.
-The two exchange similar accounts of run-ins with the ‘two-legged ones’, and share an awareness of each’s own deteriorating environment.
-Determined to be proactive, they decide to seek the insight and counsel of wise old Leon Chameleon, a renowned change agent and teacher.
+With these words, our gentle hero Hue Manatee introduces himself to us and a new friend, the somewhat cynical but endearing itinerant musician, Flickati Cricket, who has witnessed Hue’s close call with a boat propeller.
+The two exchange similar accounts of run-ins with the ‘Two-legged Ones’, and share an awareness of each’s own deteriorating environment.
+Determined to be proactive, they decide to seek the insight and counsel of wise old Leon Chameleon, a renowned teacher and change agent.

 Leon, about to depart on a long journey, invites the two young ones to accompany him, as an educational field trip, which soon develops into a global odyssey.
 The adventure ultimately evolves into Hue’s personal quest, re-energizes Flickati’s musical mission, and provides Leon a long-dreamed-of pilgrimage to his ancestral roots, The Galápagos.

-Along the way, the peripatetic trio meet and share songs, as well as assorted perils with such charismatic characters as Whale and a Dolphin Trio; Ella Condor, Southern Hemisphere medicine woman of the Todos Tribe, and Shining Eagle, Northern Hemisphere shaman of the Imáji Nation; and finally, when they reach their destination, the popular Galápagosian quintet, Acapellago.
+Along the way, the peripatetic trio meet and share songs, as well as assorted perils with such charismatic characters as Whale and a Dolphin Trio; Ella Condor, Southern Hemisphere medicine woman of the Todos Tribe, and Shining Eagle, Northern Hemisphere shaman of the Imáji Nation; and finally, upon reaching their destination, the popular Galápagosian vocal quintet, Acapellago.

 Durst balances the score both with original songs and some collected from several composer friends, to create a rich and varied musical experience that inspires and uplifts while conveying its message of environmental urgency.